This post may contain affiliate links, from which we earn an income.

 The winter months in England are generally cold and wet.
 It is likely to be even colder and wetter, and possibly snowy, in the north, which can cause disruption on the roads.
 Although other visitors will be thin on the ground, this would be our least favourite time to road trip England!

 March to May

 Late spring is a wonderful time for visiting England, as the cold and wet retreats.
-Wild flowers appear, baby animals abound and life picks up a lively pace again – us Brits even start to wear t-shirts!
+Wildflowers appear, baby animals abound and life picks up a lively pace again – we Brits even start to wear t-shirts!
 But, remember that England is so lush because it rains, so always be prepared for a downpour, or a few drizzly days at this time of year.

 June to August

 Summer brings sunshine to all of England, with Devon and Cornwall getting the best of the warm Gulf Stream weather.
-The south coast enjoys the hotest summer with temperatures well into the 70’s, whilst East Anglia is the driest part of the country.
-This is the perfect time to road trip around England, especially if you want to stop and hike, or spend time enjoying the beautiful coastline.
+The south coast enjoys the hottest summer with temperatures well into the 70s, whilst East Anglia is the driest part of the country.
+This is the perfect time to road trip around England, especially if you want to stop and hike or spend time enjoying the beautiful coastline.

 September to November

 Autumn is a fantastic time to visit England.
 The roads will be quieter but the weather still warm, and the glorious colours of autumn bring vibrancy to the countryside.
 Don’t leave your trip to England too late though, it will be cold and wet again by mid-October!